ugexe/zef/README.md

 ### How the configuration file is chosen

-The configuration file will be chosen at runtime from one of two (technically four) locations, and one can affect the others (this is not really a design decision and suggestions and PRs are welcome).
+The configuration file will be chosen at runtime from one of two (technically four) locations.

 First, and the most precise way, is to specify the config file by passing `--config-path="..."` to any zef command.